guybedford/require-css/README.md

 For LESS inclusion, use [require-less](https://github.com/guybedford/require-less), which behaves and builds the css exactly like this module apart from the preprocessing step.

-_Note there is currently a bug with RequireJS 2.1.4 whole project builds.
-See the source code for a temporary fix.
-Bug report here - https://github.com/jrburke/r.js/issues/364_

 Overview
 --------